Pakistan says 4 from Afghanistan-based group arrested over Islamabad bombing

 The Tuesday attack outside court buildings was claimed by a faction of the Pakistani Taliban, known as the Tehreek-e-Taliban Pakistan (TTP).

-Those arrested in connection with the bombing, which killed 12 people and wounded 37, were linked to the TTP according to Islamabad.
+Those arrested in connection with the bombing, which killed 12 people and wounded dozens, were linked to the TTP according to Islamabad.

 "The network was handled and guided at every step by the ... high command based in Afghanistan," a government statement said, adding that the cell's alleged commander and three other members were in custody.